 Story and photograph by Jim Clark

-A past NANPA president, Jim is a contributing editor for Outdoor Photographer and nature photography instructor for Chincoteague Bay Field Station, Wallops Island, Virginia.
+A past NANPA President, Jim Clark is a contributing editor for Outdoor Photographer and nature photography instructor for Chincoteague Bay Field Station, Wallops Island, Virginia.
 The author/photographer of six books, Jim is particularly proud of two children’s books he did with his son, Carson.
-Jim was a major contributor to the book, Coal Country.
-Jim’s website is www.jimclarkphoto.com; his blog, www.jimclarkphoto.wordpress.com; and he’s on Facebook.
+Visit Jim’s website at www.jimclarkphoto.com, blog at www.jimclarkphoto.wordpress.com or visit him on Facebook.